Are you thinking about applying to work at 51Talk? David tells why he does. David is an ESL teacher in China and an online ESL teacher with 51Talk.

 6)What are some of the biggest benefits of teaching online?

 In a word the “money”, I have been able to teach 17, 16, and 15 online classes several times.
 I made close to $1,000 US in my first two weeks of online teaching.
 This is a huge boost to my savings and I feel nothing short of a Godsend for me and my family!
 In addition, I really enjoy online teaching and find it satisfying and rewarding.

 7)Why work for 51Talk?

 51 Talk is listed in the top 10 of innovative companies in China and it is listed on the NYSE.
 It has tens of thousands of customers, retail sales stores throughout China.
-It is either the largest or soon-to be the largest online educational company in China which is a huge market.
+It is either the largest or soon-to-be the largest online education company in China which is a huge market.

 51 Talk has a good online teaching platform and well-designed lessons which are easy to teach and require no advance preparation.
 They also have a helpful friendly teacher and tech support teams with easy access.
 They offer generous bonuses from time to time.
 For example, double pay all day on Thanksgiving Day Holidays for every open time slot whether booked or not.
 They also have good quality helpful ongoing teacher training classes.
 They also offer free trial classes and give bonuses if they get a new student enrolled.
 This is great for new teachers because they get more booked classes sooner.